livecode/livecode/extensions/widgets/spinner/docs/guide/guide.md

 ![A group of spinners](images/spinner.gif)

 ## Creating a Spinner
-A Spinner widget can be created by dragging it out from the Tools Palette, where it appears with the following icon:
+A spinner widget can be created by dragging it out from the Tools Palette, where it appears with the following icon:

 <svg viewBox="0 0 1800 1800" style="display:block;margin:auto" width="auto" height="50">